 Dr. Naderi’s gentle yet fast “no down time” injection technique minimizes swelling because the longer a doctor takes to inject, the more trauma is often caused and more pain and swelling results.

-No rush, no sales pitch, no pressure to buy anything at The Naderi Center for Rhinoplasty and Cosmetic Surgery.
+No rush, no sales pitch, no pressure to buy anything at The Naderi Center for Plastic Surgery and Dermatology.

 Dr. Shervin Naderi was just named “Top 25 Injector” by the 10 million member community of RealSelf.
 Out of 2000 nominees, Dr. Naderi was chosen as Top 25!!!
 This is a huge honor being recognized by the national and international community of RealSelf, the most trusted and authoritative site for all unbiased plastic surgery research.